BitCurator/bitcurator-bootstrap/README.md

 This will tell the script to skin the environment, install all packages, and continue without prompting the user (even if failures are encountered).

-# Upgarding an existing version of the BitCurator Environment
+# Upgarding existing BitCurator VMs or Installs

 More info on this soon...

-# A note on time required to build the BitCurator Environment
+# Additional Notes

 The BitCurator environment depends on hundreds of libraries and software tools, some of which must be compiled from source.
 Be patient!
 For reference, the build process takes